-A. Rights of shareholders A.1 Right to participate effectively in and Y/ N Reference/ Source document A.1.1(B) OECD Principle II (C) (4) Shareholders should be able to vote in person or in N/A Not applicable for Class 1 absentia, and equal effect should be given to votes whether cast in person or in absentia.
+A. Rights of sha A. Rights of shareholders A.1 Right to participate effectively in and Y/ N Reference/ Source document A.1.1(B) Does the company allow the use of OECD Principle II (C) secure electronic voting in absentia at (4) Shareholders should be able to vote in person or in N/A Not applicable for Class 1 the general meetings of shareholders? absentia, and equal effect should be given to votes IV/A Not applicable for class 1 whether cast in person or in absentia.